 On June 14, 1777, the Continental Congress passed a resolution detailing the configuration of the United States flag.
 “Resolved, that the flag of the United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation.”

 Some writers attribute the flag’s design to Francis Hopkinson, who signed the Declaration of Independence as a New Jersey Delegate.
-According to some historical sources, Hopkins petitioned the federal government for payment for his work designing “a flag” of the United States.
+According to some historical sources, Hopkinson petitioned the federal government for payment for his work designing “a flag” of the United States.
+In letters from Hopkinson though, he often refers to the Great Naval Flag of the United States, and graphic renderings currently published are conjectural.

-History also shows that Hopkins was denied this payment with the explanation that he was not the only person the government spoke to about the design, colors, etc.
+History also shows that Hopkinson was denied this payment with the explanation that he was not the only person the government spoke to about the design, colors, etc.

 Flying The Flag